repaj/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 This is a markup-based template.
-Please use the preview box to review your PR before submitting, and verify that all necessary details are correct.
+Use the preview box to review your PR before submitting, and verify that all necessary details are correct.
 Thanks for sending a pull request!
 Here are some tips for you:

 1. Please give clear description and fill all the needed fields in the PR template below